thandavm/create_your_own_avatar/readme.md

 2. Acess to Foundation Model hub within the AWS Account - If you do not have access request access as per the guidelines provided in <https://wiki.amazon.com/bin/view/SageMaker-JumpStart/FoundationModels>
 3. Use us-east-1 for your lab

-## Run the cloud formation teemplate
+## Run the cloud formation template

 1. Open up a terminal in your machine and clone the repo
 ```git clone https://github.com/thandavm/create_your_own_avatar.git```